Sreehari78/Snake/README.md

 The snake's food keeps randomly appearing in the screen which is implemented using the package random

 # Highscore
-The highscore is being written into a .txt file which keep updated once the user breaks the previous highscore and dies.
+The highscore is being written into a .txt file which gets updated once the user breaks the previous highscore and dies.
 This ensures that the highscore to retain its data even after terminating the game